Funding strategy & Policies

 Syngenta is exposed to fluctuations in interest rates on its borrowings (including forecasted borrowings) and excess cash.
 While the majority of Syngenta's borrowings have fixed interest rates, portions of Syngenta's net borrowings, including its short-term commercial paper program and local borrowings, are subject to changes in short-term interest rates.

-Syngenta monitors its interest rate exposures, analyzes the potential impact of interest rate movements on net interest expense and enters into derivative transactions with the objective to manage its interest rate risk within approved risk limits.
+Syngenta monitors its interest rate exposures and analyzes the potential impact of interest rate movements on net interest expense.
+The risk management strategy involves ensuring an efficient fixed/floating mix of total debt within approved interest rate limits.

 Capital Structure & Gearing

 Absent major acquisitions, Syngenta targets maintaining a solid investment grade credit rating, as recognized by major third-party rating agencies, which it currently believes provides an optimal balance

 between financial flexibility and the cost of capital.
 Syngenta manages capital by monitoring levels of net debt, as calculated below, and equity against targets.
 Capital is returned to shareholders primarily through dividend payments, with the aim of continuous dividend growth, complemented by tactical share repurchases.

 The net debt to equity ratio was 27 percent at December 31, 2014 (24 percent at December 31, 2013.